libmapper/libmapper/doc/integration_examples/mediapipe_integration.md

 ## Convergent Map Example

-Now that we have seen a simple example of 1:1 mapping from mediapipe to another libmapper device, we can explore using convergent maps and libmapper expressions to set up more sophisticated examples.
+Now that we have seen a simple example of 1:1 mapping from MediaPipe to another libmapper device, we can explore using convergent maps and libmapper expressions to set up more sophisticated examples.

 ### Update Python Script